 Even though in recent years new streams of design appeared that have been trying to dismantle the Modernist ideal as the only accepted reference point, still much has to be done in terms of denaturalising this model.

-What topics are you going to incorporate into the curriculum within your department and why?
+What topics are you going to incorporate into the curriculum within your chair and why?

 Griselda Flesler: Some of the contents which constitute the curriculum are: The feminist critique of universalism, humanism and rationalism of Modernist Design (for example, the case of urban routes designed for model subjects, which usually follow linear track or use vehicles); The issue of class, gender and ethnicity and the dominant voices in the field of design, architecture and urbanism; The heterosexual normative as violence in the design artefacts and the contemporary urban planning (some groups worked on their final project – the deconstruction of the binary signage in the public bathrooms); Political and technical management of the body, sex and sexuality, body regulation, prosthesis design, devices, cyborgs.